f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

-Task 5 – BIG-IP proxy View traffic in place of UAG
+TASK 5 – BIG-IP proxy View traffic in place of UAG
 ==================================================

 In this configuration, we will consolidate authentication, load balance and proxy View traffic on a single BIG-IP.
 This can bypass the UAG's to access View desktop from external network.